Lower Bounds on Tree Covers

-The crucial observation is that, if some $\Pi_i$ is non-obedient, then the distortion of $T$ is at least $n-1$, as the cycle-distance between $i,i+1$ is $1$ while the tree-distance between $i,i+1$ is $|\Pi_i|\ge n-1$.
-Therefore, it remains to show that not all $\Pi_i$'s are obedient.
+The crucial observation is that, if some $\Pi_i$ is bad, then the distortion of $T$ is at least $n-1$, as the cycle-distance between $i,i+1$ is $1$ while the tree-distance between $i,i+1$ is $|\Pi_i|\ge n-1$.
+Therefore, it remains to show that not all $\Pi_i$'s are good.
 Assume for contradiction that they all are.
 Consider now the closed tour $\Pi$.
-From the first property of obedient $\Pi_i$'s, we know that for each $i$, the $(i,i+1)$ appearances exceed $(i+1,i)$ by $1$.
+From the first property of good $\Pi_i$'s, we know that for each $i$, the $(i,i+1)$ appearances exceed $(i+1,i)$ by $1$.
 However, as $\Pi$ is a closed tour that goes continuously around the tree, every time it travels from $i$ to $i+1$ along an interpolating edge $(i,i+1)$, later it has to travel back along the same edge from $i+1$ to $i$, so the $(i,i+1)$ appearances should equal that of $(i+1,i)$, leading to a contradiction.

 To summarize, we interpolate the tree edges, mapping the cycle into a continuous tree-tour $\Pi$ which consists of sub-trajectories $\Pi_0,\ldots,\Pi_{n-1}$, and examine their behaviors from the topological perspective.
-The key point is that a cycle must contain an edge $(i,i+1)$ whose corresponding trajectory $\Pi_i$ is non-obedient, and such an edge, which we call an \emph{non-obedient edge}, is the cause of $\Omega(n)$ distortion.
+The key point is that a cycle must contain an edge $(i,i+1)$ whose corresponding trajectory $\Pi_i$ is bad, and such an edge, which we call a \emph{bad edge}, is the cause of $\Omega(n)$ distortion.